 Just one month after opening in 1992, Pumpkin Ridge received the unprecedented honor of being named the host site for the United States Golf Association’s (USGA) 1996 U.S. Amateur Championship.
 “We created Pumpkin Ridge for the game, and the USGA epitomizes the game,” said Marvin French.
 A slew of accolades and golf championships have followed.
 In its inaugural year, Golf Digest named Ghost Creek the “Best New Public Course in the U.S.” and Witch Hollow the “#2 Best New Private Course in the U.S.”

 The first marquee event at Pumpkin Ridge was David Duval’s victory at the 1993 Nike Tour Championship at Ghost Creek.
-Three years later, Jeff Sanders Promotions, Inc., who is also managing the WinCo Foods Portland Open, managed the 1996 U.S. Amateur Championship at Pumpkin Ridge where Tiger Woods brought notoriety to Witch Hollow by winning his unprecedented third consecutive U.S. Amateur title.
-Many golf observers consider the 36-hole final, between Tiger Woods and Steve Scott, to be the greatest match-play showdown in the last half of the 20th century.
+Three years later, Jeff Sanders Promotions, Inc., managed the 1996 U.S. Amateur Championship at Pumpkin Ridge where Tiger Woods brought notoriety to Witch Hollow by winning his unprecedented third consecutive U.S. Amateur title.
+Many golf observers consider the 36-hole final, between Tiger Woods and Steve Scott, to be one of the greatest match play showdowns in the modern golf era.
 Another spectacular record-book finish came during the 1997 U.S. Women’s Open Championship, also managed by Jeff Sanders Promotions, Inc., where crowds of more than 110,000 packed the gallery as Alison Nicholas defeated the favored Nancy Lopez.

-Pumpkin Ridge has crowned many champions over the years, and the tradition will continue in August 2016 with the WinCo Foods Portland Open at Witch Hollow.
-The final full-field event of the Web.com Tour season will not only crown a champion on Sunday, but it will also issue twenty-five 2016-2017 PGA TOUR cards to the Top 25 players on the Web.com Tour money list.
+Pumpkin Ridge has crowned many champions over the years, and the tradition continues in August 2017 with the WinCo Foods Portland Open at Witch Hollow.
+The final full-field event of the Web.com Tour season will not only crown a champion on Sunday, but will also issue twenty-five 2016-2017 PGA TOUR cards to the Top 25 players on the Web.com Tour money list.